MightyCoderX/MightyOS/README.md

 - [ ] ...

 ## Todo
+- [ ] create a component library for MightyOS for the sake of better customization
 - [ ] use Crypto UUIDs to identify windows to prepare for multiple windows per app open
 - [ ] Move window focus functionality out of DraggableWindow.js
     - Maybe use attributes